ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                   November 2020

-   there is no reliable way to determine a DMARC policy that applies to the message.
-Accordingly, DMARC operation is predicated on the input being a valid RFC5322 message object, and handling of such non- compliant cases is outside of the scope of this specification.
-   Further discussion of this can be found in Section 6.6.1.

    Each of the underlying authentication technologies that DMARC takes as input yields authenticated domains as their outputs when they